-- When printing images that will be scanned, use high quality laser printer paper or bond paper.
+- When printing images that will be scanned, use high-quality laser printer paper or bond paper.
 Do not use photocopies.
 Opacity and smoothness are important quality factors in the scanning process.
-Use the highest resolution possible
+Use the highest resolution possible on your

 - Title and abstract of the paper.
-You can cut and paste this from your manuscript.
+You can copy and paste this from your manuscript.

-- Paper type (e.g., research paper, issue paper).
+- Paper type (e.g., research paper, technical note).
 See the definitions of the different paper types.